samvarankashyap/atomic-host-tests/README.md

 fails (for the most part).
 Thus, if something fails during the execution, that is a good indication that something broke.

+### Virtual Environment
+The preferred environment to run the playbooks is using a virtual environment.
+This will ensure the correct version of Ansible is installed and will not interfere with your current workspace.

+To setup a virtualenv, follow the steps below after cloning atomic-host-tests:

+`pip install virtualenv`
+`virtualenv my_env`
+`source my_env/bin/activate`
+`pip install -r requirements.txt`

 ### Running Playbooks
 All the playbooks should be able to be run without any extra options on the command line.
 Like so: